Covid-19: Free Business Advice Sessions

 With the right tools and agreed collaboration, full product development can take place without ever having to physically meet clients or suppliers.
 Join Brian Combe, Managing Director of Edinburgh-based product development consultancy, i4 Product Design to find out how to successfully develop your product remotely.

 If you’ve furloughed some or even all of your workforce, what happens next?
-Join Natalie O’Hare of BeyondHR to find out what people management plans you need to put in place to ensure your employees can get back to work immediately after the lockdown is lifted.
-Natalie will also be discussing how to handle redundancies and the statutory duties you need to consider.
+Listen to Natalie O’Hare of BeyondHR to find out what people management plans you need to put in place to ensure your employees can get back to work immediately after the lockdown is lifted.
+In this session, Natalie also discusss how to handle redundancies and the statutory duties you need to consider.

 This session is a great opportunity to gain a better understanding of social investment and whether it is right for you.
 You’ll also hear about the various funds and support available to third sector organisations during these challenging times.
 Join us to gather information, insights and tips on raising finance to grow, develop socially enterprising activities and navigate through this tough time.